afourmy/swap/README.md

 Let's consider a situation with 5 optical switch in a line, and 5 traffic paths:

 ![Simple graph](readme/simple.png)
+(image from [Linear Programming and Algorithms for Communication Networks](https://www.amazon.com/Linear-Programming-Algorithms-Communication-Networks/dp/1466552638) by Eiji Oki)

 ## Naive strategy: assign wavelengths in increasing order of path index